Scully Recording Instruments: Tape recorders

 In 1967 Scully introduced an innovative and unique 1-inch 12-track model, the 284-12, which was briefly popular.
-One of these was installed at the Record Plant in New York City and used by Jimi Hendrix.
-The machine was also used by Frank Zappa and Tom Scholz of Boston.
-With more tracks, recording artists enjoyed increased recording flexibility.
-However, the 12-track system used a narrower track width than 8-track, which may have lead to a slight loss of recording quality.
-Despite the narrower track width, Scholz was thrilled with the sound quality of the machine.
-The 12-track system was quickly overtaken by the new industry standard of 2-inch 16-track technology.
+The first of these machines was custom built for Apostolic Studios in Manhattan and was used by Frank Zappa and The Mothers of Invention for the album Uncle Meat.
+The same model was quickly installed at the Record Plant in New York City and used by Jimi Hendrix, and also at Pacific High Recording in San Francisco.
+With more tracks, artists enjoyed increased recording flexibility.
+The 12-track system used a narrower track width than 8-track, which may have influenced the recording quality.
+Despite the narrower track width, Tom Scholz of Boston, later bought one of these machines and was thrilled with its sound quality.
+However, the 12-track format was overtaken by 2-inch 16-track technology, which was introduced soon after by Ampex.
+The 12-track Scully system also pre-dated the introduction of 2-inch 24-track recorders, which would become an industry standard for recording studios during the mid-1970s.

-In 1971, the company introduced the Scully 100, a 2-inch 16-track model priced below $11,000, significantly lower than the industry-leading 3M M56's $15,000 price, but the Scully 100 wasn't commercially successful.
+In 1971, the company introduced the Scully 100, a 2-inch 16-track model priced below $11,000, significantly lower than the industry-leading 3M M56's $15,000 price, but the Scully 100 was not commercially successful.
 Scully shifted its efforts to the broadcast market but found it to be crowded, and the company went out of business by mid-1980s.
 Scully's 16-track models were used by studios such as Sigma Sound in Philadelphia.